sonaak/nettlebane/README.md

 life-cycle of product development consists of (without access to references) rolling one's own Kruskal's algorithm?

-The prevailing rationale for gauging software engineering skills --- i.e. the ability for an individual to create correct, maintainable and extensible application and iterate successfully upon it to deliver services to one's clients --- are as follows:
+The prevailing rationale for using algorithms in gauging software engineering skills
+--- i.e. the ability for an individual to create correct, maintainable and extensible application and iterate successfully upon it to deliver services to one's clients --- are as follows:

 - *we simply want the best; those who don't know are worse than those who do.
-Since there are those who do, those who don't are filtered out*
+Since there are those who do, those who don't should be filtered out*

 - *it is not so much knowing HOW TO IMPLEMENT, but HOW TO REASON WITH algorithms that determine one's ability to handle software tasks*

-- *knowledge of data structure and algorithms correlate strongly to excellence in the crafts*
+- *knowledge of data structure and algorithms correlate strongly to excellence in the craft*

 - *the bar is low*